hmellor/auction-website/README.md

 resetAll()
 ```
 - This will wipe all documents in the `auction-live` and `auction-store` collections and create auctions with the titles, info and reserve prices you defined earlier (as long as you are admin).
-- Your auction is now ready for your event.
+- Your auction is now ready.